arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 [purescript-react](https://github.com/purescript-contrib/purescript-react) is a
 set of low-level bindings to [React](https://facebook.github.io/react/) for PureScript.
-React is a library that abstracts updating the UI from an application.
+React is a library that abstracts updating a UI.
 From the [Why React?](https://facebook.github.io/react/docs/why-react.html) page:

 > Many people choose to think of React as the V in MVC.
 We built React to